almibe/weasel-template/README.md

 Weasel Template
 ===============

-*This project is still under development and isn't in a usable state yet.*

 Weasel Template is a minimalist template engine for the JVM based on JSON &amp; implemented in Kotlin.
 Every other JVM templating library contains a very large number of features that aren't needed for very simple use cases like handling the initial server side rendering of webpages that use client side